alejandra-zapata/Coursera-DataScience-Capstone/README.md

   With this data source, I'll create map visualizations.

-2. Average Rent in San Francisco, CA By Neighborhood. https://www.rentcafe.com/average-rent-market-trends/us/ca/san-francisco/
+2. Relational Database: Average Rent in San Francisco, CA By Neighborhood. https://www.rentcafe.com/average-rent-market-trends/us/ca/san-francisco/

   This data will work to find the neighborhoods that match my friend's rent budget.